 - 3.0 The Local Planning Authorities across Norfolk (Norfolk Authorities) in conjunction with Natural England have agreed to implement the Norfolk Green Infrastructure and Recreational Impact Avoidance and Mitigation Strategy (GIRAMS) collectively across Norfolk from the 31st March 2022.
 The Strategy enables growth in the District by implementing the required mitigation to address adverse effects on the integrity of Habitats Sites arising from recreational disturbance caused by an increased level of recreational use on internationally designated Habitat Sites, particularly European sites, through growth from all qualifying development - 3.1 The GIRAM Strategy is a strategic approach to ensure no adverse effects are caused to European sites across Norfolk, either alone or in-combination from qualifying developments.
 Taking a coordinated approach to mitigation has benefits and efficiencies and ensures that developers and the Local Planning Authorities (LPA) meet with the Conservation of Habitats and Species Regulations 2017 (as amended).-The strategy is a tariff based strategy and the authorities-will fund the mitigation measures using payments from developers for all qualifying developments.
-More information is available on the Council's web site at Home | Habitat Mitigation: Recreational impacts (north-norfolk.gov.uk) - 3.2 All net residential development and tourism accommodation proposals will be are required to contribute towards strategic mitigation measures identified in the Norfolk Green Infrastructure & Recreational Impact Avoidance & Mitigation Strategy (GIRAMS), or subsequent Supplementary Planning Document/ updates, through the payment of a per-dwelling (or equivalent) developer contribution(85) and for larger-scale proposals of 50 units plus through the additional provision of onsite enhanced green infrastructure (EGI) or contributions towards off-site strategic green infrastructure (as identified as strategic opportunity areas in the GIRAMS or opportunities identified in the North Norfolk Green Infrastructure Position Statement 2019 or any subsequent update or supplementary planning document). - 3.3 S111 Contributions at 31/10/2022: A total of £21,008.06 as payment had been raised, of which £9,356.45 was received as GIRAMS contributions. - 3.4 S106 Contributions at 31/10/2022: Payments totalling £51,688.54 will be due prior to commencement, in accordance with the s106 agreements. - 3.5 Mitigation will be provided through the overarching GIRAMS steering group, hosted by the County Council.
-The intension is that receipts will be transferred at six monthly instalments to the overarching projects Board steered by the Norfolk County Council.
-Governance arrangements are currently being finalised.
+More information is available on the Council's web site at Home Habitat Mitigation: Recreational impacts (north-norfolk.gov.uk) - 3.2 All net residential development and tourism accommodation proposals are required to contribute towards strategic mitigation measures identified in the Norfolk Green Infrastructure & Recreational Impact Avoidance & Mitigation Strategy (GIRAMS), or subsequent Supplementary Planning Document/ updates, through the payment of a per-dwelling (or equivalent) developer contribution and for larger-scale proposals of 50 units plus through the additional provision of onsite enhanced green infrastructure (EGI) or contributions towards off-site strategic green infrastructure (as identified as strategic opportunity areas in the GIRAMS or opportunities identified in the North Norfolk Green Infrastructure Position Statement 2019 or any subsequent update or supplementary planning document). - 3.3 Mitigation will be provided through the overarching GIRAMS project board.
+The intension is that receipts will be transferred at six monthly instalments to the projects Board.
+Governance arrangements are currently being finalised though the Norfolk Strategic Framework. - 3.4 The tariff is collected as of 1 April 2023 at £210.84 per net new residential and tourism accommodation dwelling and is index linked.
+This is up from £185.93 at 31/03/2022.
+Tourist accommodation is on a ratio of a six bed-space to one dwelling of the tariff and student accommodation on a ratio of 2.5:1.